gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-02/index.md

 - Rename vars.tf to more canonical variables.tf
-- Install CloudWatch Script: Whether you're using amd64 or am64, the cloudwatch agent download script will download the architecture-specific agent.
+- Install CloudWatch Script: Whether you&apos;re using amd64 or am64, the cloudwatch agent download script will download the architecture-specific agent.